 We spent about two weeks there during the early fall (September to early October) of 2008…and probably had like 4 sunny days in total.
 All other days involved dodging rain showers or just not being able to climb because of sustained rain.
 Fortunately, the table wine was cheap, there were monasteries to see, Greek coffee was decent and Internet readily available…did I mention cheap booze?
 When we did get to climb, it was stellar!
 Reasonably well protected (based on routes we’ve done) and seemingly well maintained routes at almost any (weekend warrior) grade level.
 Awesome spires and an other-worldly kind of setting.

 Intimidating place!
 For us anyway.
 Exactly the sort of climbing we’ve successfully managed to avoid here in the US: steep, sustained, and juggy.
 All arms it seemed.
 Really had to knock down our hopes and expectations.
 On the flip side, it’s so much of what we love: multipitch climbing, wild exposure, and proud summits sitting atop huge (1000-foot tall) towers!
 Will go back…barely scratched the surface.

-One route but we liked the place.
 Sort of seemed like Meteora (beyond just the obvious similarities in rock type) in the relaxed atmosphere and fun, low-stress climbing.
-Again, basing this on one route…
+Would love to go back for a third trip.